bitdefender/river/README.md

 ```
 ("clean" is for a clean build while bashrc is used to write the env variables in ~/.bashrc)

+Now you have to close the terminal and open it again (to activate the env variables) to see if it works !

 ## Test tracer functionality

 Test simpletracer on the basic fmi experiments lib: